 Tunisian Chicken Kebabs with Currants and Olives

-Susan Feniger’s sweet-and-tangy marinated chicken skewers are adapted from her new book, Street Food.
-They are flavorful enough to eat on their own, but they’re even better with the chunky currant-and-olive relish.
+These juicy North African chicken kebabs are fantastic for serving a crowd.
+They are flavorful enough to eat on their own, but they’re even better with chunky currant-and-olive relish.